-- Interests paid by banks operating in Rwanda to banks or other foreign financial institutions.
+- Interests paid by banks or deposit-taking micro-finance institutions operating in Rwanda to banks or other foreign financial institutions.

-- the price of using, or of the right to use, industrial, commercial, or scientific equipment or for information concerning industrial, commercial, or scientific knowledge, and
+- as the price or consideration of using, or of the right to use, industrial, commercial, or scientific equipment or for using information concerning industrial, commercial, or scientific knowledge or formula, and

-Royalty income is subject to WHT at flat rate of 15%.
-Where there is a DTA between the recipient country and Rwanda, a lower rate as per the DTA will apply.
+Royalty income is subject to WHT at a flat rate of 15%.
+Where there is a DTT between the recipient country and Rwanda, a lower rate as per the DTT will apply.